Reading Time: 11 minutes 30 seconds

 Contact bigger influencers in the same niche, share their content, and ask for links and shares in return.
 This is what modern networking looks like and will help extend your reach.
 It also establishes your authority in health and wellness.

-A freebie draws people in and may just get some clients hooked on your expertise and services.
+A freebie draws people in and may just get some clients hooked on your expertise and health coaching services.
 For example, host a free webinar about something specific, like how to improve digestive health with dietary changes.

 Create a blog or newsletter that you can use to build an email list.
 Ask visitors to your website or social media pages to opt in.
 When they do, they get free content, and you get contact information to sell them services later.

-Yes, a lot of marketing, especially in health and wellness, is online, but don’t limit yourself.
+Digital marketing isn't the only way to go.
+Yes, a lot of marketing, especially in health and wellness, is online, but don't limit yourself.
 Especially if you will be working with local clients, utilize all your local resources.
 This means going to community events related to health, nutrition, or fitness; handing out fliers or cards at the gym; offering free introductory classes, and more.

 Any way in which you can get in front of your target audience to show you how you can help them, do it.
 So, for example, if you are hoping to target female clients, don't limit yourself to the gym.
 Go to pregnancy and motherhood events, bridal shows, and yoga classes.